mido/mido/README.rst

 Mido - an object oriented MIDI library for Python
 ==================================================

-Mido is an object oriented MIDI library for Python 2 and 3.

 Most Python MIDI libraries are thin wrappers around the underlying C libraries.
 This usually means that you have to work directly with the MIDI bytes.
 In Mido, you can instead use Python objects::